Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-At the bottom of the case there are 4 widerubberized legs and a large number of holes for intake of cold air, under which 2 fans of the cooling system are visible.
-Two triangles at the back of the laptop warn of potentially hot areas of the laptop.
+At the bottom of the body there are 4 widerubberized legs and a large number of holes for cold air intake, under which 2 cooling system fans are visible.
+Two triangles on the back of the laptop alert you to potentially hot areas of the laptop.
 We have already seen this in other Acer gaming models.
-Unfortunately, they decided to abandon individual “hatches” for independent replacement of RAM and drives, so to access the insides, unscrew 11 screws and remove the entire bottom cover:
+Unfortunately, from individual &#8220;hatch&#8221; We decided not to replace the RAM and drives ourselves, so to access the internals we have to unscrew 11 screws and remove the entire bottom cover:

 </ img>